fernandodoc/fernandodoc/README.md

 <br>

 __20 years experience with sales (b2b, b2c and b2g), business management and 5 with digital marketing.__
-<br>__Working with website development, web design, digital marketing, copywriting and I making coffee.__
+<br>__Working with website development, web design, digital marketing, copywriting and making some coffees.__
 <br>__Looking to collaborate with projects open source or new projects.
 If I am useful, just contact me.__
  <br><br>
  Degree in "International Relations", MBA in "Sales Management" and expert in "Hard Negotiations".